Lunar Silicon Cavity

 \subsection{Seismic Noise}

 The most recent 21~cm silicon cavity has measured acceleration sensitivities of $1\times 10^{-10}/g$ and $3\times 10^{-11}/g$ for two orthogonal horizontal directions, and $1.5\times 10^{-11}/g$ for the vertical direction~\cite{Lewis2026}.
 Here, $g = 9.8~$m/s$^2$ is the gravitational acceleration on the surface of the Earth.
 We only have data for the Moon's vibrational noise in the vertical direction, and we expect the horizontal vibrational noise to be much lower than the vertical noise.
 We can compare the expected vibration-induced noise for a lunar cavity and a terrestrial cavity that are mounted on an actively vibration-isolated table, see Fig.~\ref{fig:2}.
 The Moon's passive noise, with no isolation, is less than that of an active isolation system on Earth.
 If horizontal noise is comparable to vertical noise, its effect would be larger due to the higher horizontal sensitivity; nevertheless, it would still be below the $1\times10^{-18}$ level for frequencies below 1~Hz.
-The 50~cm cavity would have a higher vibration sensitivity, potentially by a factor of 5, placing the vibration noise-induced fractional frequency fluctuation around $1\times10^{-18}$.
+The 50~cm cavity would have a higher vibration sensitivity, potentially by a factor of 2.5, placing the vibration noise-induced fractional frequency fluctuation around $1\times10^{-18}$ at 1~Hz.
+At frequencies below 0.1~Hz the vibration contribution would be even less, and even a 1~m or larger cavity could remain thermal-noise limited.
 Because the cavity is passively cooled, the cooling system does not induce vibrations, as would happen on Earth.
 Overall, we expect the vibration-induced noise to be below the fundamental thermal noise of the cavity.